 Full-Body Workout Plan for Beginners

 This 3-day full-body plan trains your whole body each session using two alternating workouts, A and B, built around basic compound lifts.
 It is designed for beginners who want fast, simple progress without spending hours in the gym.
-Build the routine in Trackist, log each set, and invite a friend to follow the same plan.
+Build the routine in Trackist, log each set, and let the plan adapt as you get stronger.

 What is the full-body beginner split?